 A: The preferred backup solution within FAA is Box.com https://box.illinois.edu/

 - 50gb of storage at no additional charge to university employees

 - Store and share files

 - Automatically synchronize data between devices and web

 - Manually copy files and folders from your computer to your box folder

 - FERPA approved

-This solution provides makes your files readily available and prevents data lose from any hardware related failed.
+This solution makes your files readily available, and prevents data lose from any hardware related failure.
 For long term file storage, there are other campus approved services that exist for a fee.
 Technology Services at FAA would be more than happy to discuss these options with you to meet your needs.
-Rationale The goal is to secure your data with as little change to your daily work process as possible.
-No one wants to lose their data.
-By following these steps, you can greatly reduce your risk for lost data.

 The goal is to secure your data with as little change to your daily work process as possible.
 No one wants to lose their data.
 By following these steps, you can greatly reduce your risk for lost data.
 As always, if you need help, don't hesitate to put in a help request, or call us at 333-1986